Categories

 This information is specifically for backpacking in the winter conditions of the Pacific Northwest and Cascade Mountains.

-Having pain in our feet can take the joy out of backpacking, slow you down, and prevent you from completing the hike.
-Think of your footwear as a system of socks, shoes, and traction that needs to work comfortably and efficiency together in winter terrain.
+Pain in our feet can take the joy out of backpacking, slow you down, and prevent you from completing the hike.
+Think of your footwear as a system of socks, shoes, and traction that needs to work comfortably and efficiently together in winter terrain.
 If one or more parts fail, our movement is slowed and we become susceptible to injuries such as falls, blisters, and sprained ankles.
 If this system is not in sync we expend energy inefficiency.

 winter footwear on icy slopes